What is the significance of Red color in India ?

 Red is the color of divine, depicting divine energy that flows from the Sun to each one of us on planet earth.

-Here in this picture taken during the Bonalu festival, this woman is carrying a pot on her head with food made for gods to be offered during festival.
+Here in this picture taken during the Bonalu festival, this woman is carrying a pot on her head with food made for gods to be offered during the festival.
 I was a little hesitant to take her picture as it is not considered culturally correct in India to click pictures of women without permission.
-But as they say lady luck was smiling at me; she saw me adjusting my camera with a question mark on my face and smiled spontaneously slightly nodding her head as if assenting to be photographed.
-Thanks a lot lady, may god bless you.
+But as they say, lady luck was smiling at me; she saw me adjusting my camera with a question mark on my face and smiled spontaneously slightly nodding her head as if assenting to be photographed.
+Thanks a lot, lady, may god bless you.
 That was my signal to click.
 I also removed colors from other people and background from the picture as I was trying to learn selective coloring.
-This came handy for this week’s Thursday challenge with the theme being Red.

 So I hope you liked reading about the significance of red color in Hindu religion and culture.
 If I have missed anything please feel free to add to the comments section.

-So you see the significance and psychology of red color is very different in India, specially among Hindus compared to western culture.
-Oh yes you still have to stop at Red light on Indian roads, well at-least the law says so.
-How many stop at Red Light ?
+So you see the significance and psychology of red color are very different in India, especially among Hindus compared to western culture.
+Oh yes, you still have to stop at a Red light on Indian roads, well at least the law says so.
+How many of you my desi brothers/sisters stop at Red Light?
 You need to visit India if you are not an Indian to find out the same.

 If you have liked reading the post please feel free to subscribe and share it with your friends on Facebook, LinkedIn, twitter and Google+ .
 You can subscribe to the email updates without worrying about spam I promise that I will not sell, rent, or donate your email to anybody.